YardRat0117/yardrat0117.github.io/index.md

 #### About Me

-> Furry fandom AI security researcher, occasional existential crisis, caffeine-dependent, cyborg melancholia, here's YardRat the wolf!
+> Furry fandom AI security researcher, occasional existential crisis, caffeine & coke dependent, digital-nomad cyborg melancholia, here's YardRat the wolf!

 I guess these FAQs would help you figure out a profile of me~ :>